Read time: 5 min

 It can be found on every street corner and in every home.
 The drink itself has a long history and has been around for centuries.

 In fact, it is believed that coffee was discovered by an Ethiopian goatherd named Kaldi who observed his goats dancing after eating certain berries from trees.

 While I am not suggesting that mushrooms are going to make you dance like a goat (although they do have some "magic"), I am here to tell you that mushrooms can revolutionize your morning cup of joe!

-Coffee is the most eaten food in the world.
+Coffee is the most eaten beverage in the world.